 When we were researching to plan our trip to Peru, we started seeing pictures of Huacachina, a desert oasis in Ica, Peru, and we knew that we had to add this place to our itinerary for this trip.
-If you’re looking for other countries to visit in South America, check it out here.
+It’s a bit of a drive to get to but well worth it.
+We started our trip in Lima, Peru.
+If you’re looking for other options starting in Lima, consider a Luxury Cruise in South America.

 Huacachina is like something you’ve seen in the movies, but it’s not a mirage!
 It’s a tiny paradise, surrounded by desert dunes.
 We only spent 1 night in Huacachina, but it was actually one of the highlights of our trip!
 Here’s what we did.